kderme/gsoc/blog/rqlite.md

 when multiple nodes leave a cluster and there is no majority for a leader to be voted.
 - We got a json which we cannot actually parse.
 <br/>
-Another possible error is that our SQLite query (actually rqlite is backed up by SQLite) returned an error, becasuse it failed to parse or we queried a table which doesn't exist.
+Another possible error is that our SQLite query (actually rqlite is backed up by SQLite) returned an error, because it failed to parse or we queried a table which doesn't exist.
 This error is not part of `RQliteError` because it is returned as a `Left` case.

-The final error `UnexpectedResponse` was a very common error at the begining of the implementation.
+The final error `UnexpectedResponse` was a very common error at the beginning of the implementation.
 I soon realized that in order to fix it, very descriptive comments should be provide about what exactly failed to parse and what we were trying to do.
 With the feedback of testing I kept improving the parsers of the response, until there were no failures.

 I used Aeson for the json parsing.
 Initially I had tried to define suitable types for each response and derive the `FromJSON` instance.
-But I soon realised that since the response can take multiple forms, I had to manually write parsers:
+But I soon realized that since the response can take multiple forms, I had to manually write parsers:

 ``` haskell
 instance FromJSON PostResult where